 Notice the flatness of the body of the Sow Bug compared to the Roly Poly

 - We have numerous Pill Bugs in our beds, but I’ve seen a few Sow Bugs wandering around amongst the Pill Bugs.
-After all, they both like moist environments and feed off of decaying organic matter.
+After all, they both like moist environments and their food source is decaying plant material and organic matter.

-- The Pill Bug can roll into a tight, round ball like a “pill” while the Sow Bug with a flatter body can only hump up and form a C shape.
+- The Pill Bug has the ability to roll into a tight, round ball like a “pill” while the Sow Bug, with a flatter body, can only hump up and form a C shape.

-- Both are decomposers, but they will feed on seedlings, young new roots, leaves, fruits, and vegetables they can reach from the ground.
+- Both are crustaceans and decomposers, but they will feed on seedlings, young plants, new roots, leaves, fruits, and vegetables they can reach from the ground.